MizaGBF/GBFAP/readme.md

 Just look at the full list in `updater.py` for more examples.
 Once the change is done, run `updater.py` again for the concerned characters.

-* In a similar ways, some summons share assets, such as the Arcarum ones.
+* In a similar way, some summons share assets, such as the Arcarum ones.
 The groups must be defined in the `SHARED_SUMMONS` variable.

 * Classes also requires to be hardcoded (in `class_lookup` and `class_ougi`).